 And if you think classical poetry isn’t sexy enough or won’t quite get you hot and bothered, then you clearly haven’t read “Love Sonnet XI” by Pablo Neruda yet.
-Prepare to be surprised.
-You’re not alone in your love of erotic poetry.
-In fact, according to the latest search data available, sex poems are searched for over 27,000 times per month.
+Prepare to be amazed.
+Switch up the Valentine’s Day and anniversary expectations and slip one of these poems into your lover’s card.
+They will be pleasantly surprised.
+You’re not alone in your love of erotic poetry, either.
+In fact, according to the latest search data available, poems about sex are searched for over 27,000 times per month.

 What is it men in women do require?